 Cons

-Although a new incubator, the Kebonnixs 12 Egg Incubator is among the best mini egg incubator for beginners on the market.
-This incubator is not only for beginners, it is also suitable for home, classroom and lab use because of its high reliability, durability and ease of use.
+Although a new incubator, the Kebonnixs 12 Egg Incubator is among the best mini egg incubators for beginners.
+This incubator is not only for beginners.
+It is also suitable for home, classroom and lab use because of its high reliability, durability and ease of use.
 It can be used for teaching kids or for demonstration.

-With this incubator, you can hatch 12 standard eggs whether they are quail, chicken, goose or duck eggs.
+With this incubator, you can hatch 12 standard eggs, whether quail, chicken, goose or duck eggs.
 Even though it is a little costlier than some of the incubators above, the Kebonnixs incubator provides similar features that others carry and an additional feature – an egg candler.

 An egg candler is a device used to check if an egg is fertilized and to observe embryonic development in an egg.
 Most incubators on the market don’t come with egg candles.
 It is usually bought separately.
 However, the Kebonnixs 12 Egg Incubator comes with an inbuilt LED egg candler for users to track and monitor egg development.

 This incubator model features an advanced temperature control program.
-In simple words, it uses a technology that tracks and records changes in temperature thrice in one second.
+Simply put, it uses a technology that tracks and records temperature changes thrice in one second.
 It is the data gathered that the incubator uses to provide a much more stable temperature.
 Additionally, the built-in air fan and water channel in the incubator help to maintain humidity.
-It has an external water top-up and you won’t need to open the lid of the incubator to fill the water, thereby causing fluctuations in humidity and temperature.
-Get real-time updates on the humidity and temperature conditions including egg turning time and hatching date with the digital display at the top.
+It has an external water top-up and you won’t need to open the incubator’s lid to fill the water, causing fluctuations in humidity and temperature.
+Get real-time updates on the humidity and temperature conditions, including egg turning time and hatching date, with the digital display at the top.

-There is a viewing window on all sides of the incubator, making it easy for you to see your eggs and chicks and other things going on inside the incubator.
+A viewing window on all sides of the incubator makes it easy to see your eggs, chicks, and other things going on inside the incubator.

 The automatic egg turner works every minute by tilting and rolling the eggs.
-When it remains 3 days for the eggs to hatch, the automatic egg turning will stop.
+The automatic egg turning will stop when it remains 3 days for the eggs to hatch.

 If you want to have a higher hatch rate or learn egg incubation easily, the Kebonnixs 12 Egg Incubator should be highly considered.